 It’s amazing the drama you can create in your own head.
 We can complicate our lives with just a thought in the wrong direction.
-But as I have matured and gotten older, I realize that if I say what I mean, try to be clear, and have integrity around those words, life is much simpler.
+But, as I have matured and gotten older, I realize that if I say what I mean, try to be clear, and have integrity around those words, life is much simpler.

 This also applies to my yoga practice.
 I remember in the beginnings how complicated I used to make things.
 I was constantly thinking things like, “What did the teacher mean when they said to touch your stomach on the thighs, chest on the knees, and the face on the legs below the knees in Hands to Feet Pose (Pada-Hasthasana)?
 Did they mean I should bend my knees more or pull more?
 And why?
 Will I be more spiritually awake if I do?”

 So this week I thought I’d offer a couple of tips to take what I call the “fuzz” out of your practice.
 Fuzz is any thought pattern that takes you away from what is truly intended within a posture.
 It is what makes yoga complicated and holds you back from achieving the benefits of a given posture.

 Take Bow Pose (Dhanurasana) for example.
 You want to compress the entire spine.
 How do you do that?
 Kick and look up to the ceiling.
 That’s it.
 If you can achieve that then add the layers on.
 Can you bring the knees in a bit?
 Can you push the stomach into the floor a little more to get the legs up higher?
-Can you try and hone in on the muscles in the upper spine to get the head to drop back more?
+Can you try and hone in on the muscles in the upper spine to get the head to drop back even more?
 Take one step at a time.
 Achieve the broad strokes of the posture and then add on the tiny nuances.

 With each class you want to build on your knowledge.
 Go forward.
 Have integrity.
-If your postures have integrity you will have integrity outside of the studio.
+If your postures have integrity, you will have integrity outside off the mat.
 People love being around people that have integrity.
 They are magnetic.
 Do your best, but never be lazy.
-A teacher knows the difference between someone that is giving everything they’ve got and someone that is just not.
-If they are trying to push you it’s because they believe you have more to give.
+A yoga instructor knows the difference between someone that is giving everything they’ve got and someone that is just not.
+If they are trying to push you, it’s because they believe you have more to give.